shrush2107/Target_Sales_Analysis_Using_Tableau/README.md

-# 🧮 Target Retail Analytics Pipeline (Airflow · Databricks · Tableau) - 2020 to 2023
+# 🧮 Target Retail Analytics Pipeline (Airflow · Databricks · Tableau)

 This project demonstrates an **end-to-end automated data analytics pipeline** orchestrated using **Apache Airflow**, powered by **Databricks SQL** transformations, and visualized with **Tableau**.